devvyyxyz/repository-template/README.md

 > [!NOTE]
 > This template is licensed under the MIT License.
 See the [LICENSE](https://github.com/<username>/<repo>/blob/main/LICENSE) file for details.

+### Contact

+For any questions or suggestions, please contact [Your Name](mailto:your-email@example.com).

 ### Donate
 > [!NOTE]
-> If you find this template useful, consider buying me a coffee!
+> If you find this template useful, consider buying me a coffee